SAP-samples/cap-cds-hands-on/exercises/03/README.md

 don't get too many log messages during the restarts that will take place as we create files and edit their content.

-Teasing apart the content of `services.cds` we see the keywords `service` and `entity`; these logically belong at separate levels, so let's remedy that now.
+Examining the content of `services.cds` we see the keywords `service` and `entity`; these logically belong at separate levels, so let's adjust that now.

 👉 Create a file `schema.cds` in the `db/` directory, with the following contents, i.e. extracting the `entity` definition into this new file: